 In order for you to really know where are our hearts are, I must start at the very beginning.
 Get cozy, okay?

-I have always felt disconnected to where I live.
 Don’t get me wrong, Arizona and the Phoenix Valley have been home to me for 34 years and have amazing qualities.
-I’m a second generation native so you can definitely say the desert is in my blood, but I feel no energy from it whatsoever.
+I’m a second-generation native so you can definitely say the desert is in my blood, but I feel no energy from it whatsoever.
 And while yes, the sunsets are beautiful and the winter weather is rather nice, I have always known deep down that I was meant to live elsewhere.
 And the subject of moving began far back in my high school days when I would beg my mother to think of other location possibilities.
 It wasn’t in the cards however with my mom being a widow, having three daughters to care for, a wonderful job as a CPA with a great company along with a solid support system in her own parents and our church family.
 And besides, not live in Arizona?
-I mean, how would I even function.
+I mean, how would I even function?
 The valley is all I have ever known.

 So what happened then?
 The short answer is we got comfortable.
 It was easy to stay put, to stay still.
 Or when it wasn’t easy, it was financially impossible.
 And then there was the problem of – where would we move to?!
 And how would our families cope and… you get the idea.

-Fast forward to 2006 and beyond.
-We begin having kids and while we would enjoy a season here and there in the desert, the next one we would be day dreaming about leaving it all behind.
+We begin having kids and while we would enjoy a season here and there in the desert, the next one we would be daydreaming about leaving it all behind.
 The kids would even chime into these conversations and talk about how fun it would be to live somewhere else, we would waste time looking at homes and jobs only to then table the conversation once again with a heavy sigh, tell each other “wouldn’t it be nice” and then get back to reality.
-At three different times we found ourselves under contract for a new home only to walk away from it without any explantation as to why except for “it didn’t feel right”.
+At three different times, we found ourselves under contract for a new home only to walk away from it without any explanation as to why except for “it didn’t feel right”.
 And the years continued on.

-I would see a blogger’s beautiful home in Wisconsin… “what about Wisconsin” I would say to Jarett.
+I would see a blogger’s beautiful home in Wisconsin… “what about Wisconsin” I would say to the Bearded Gent.
 Perhaps the winters are too extreme.

 “What about Idaho?
-We have loved visiting and we do have extended family there”, Jarett would say.
+We have loved visiting and we do have extended family there”, he would say.
 The winters are definitely too extreme.